I’m of the mind that everyone should know how to cook. Everyone. Men and women, young and old, single or married.

 LUBE – Yeah, I just used that word because it’s funny.
 Really, you just need something to grease the pan.
 Butter is the obvious choice — go with Kerrygold, because it’s boss.
 It’s like buttah.

-SEASONING – We’re cooking steak in a pan, so we want to do dry seasoning.
+SEASONING – We’re cooking steak in a pan, so we want to use dry seasoning.
 No marinades.
 Simple seasoning is best, and many chefs swear by just salt and pepper.
 I’ve made a lot of steaks that way, but a few years back I stumbled across Borsari seasoning and I’ve never looked back:

 PAN – You gotta cook your steak in something, but that doesn’t mean you should cook in anything.
-If you’re going to put in the time practicing the wisdom of ancient steakologists, you should do so with a the proper tools.
-As such, I highly recommend you invest in a decent cast iron skillet, if you don’t already have one.
+If you’re going to put in the time practicing the wisdom of ancient steakologists, you should do so with the proper tools.
+As such, I highly recommend you invest in a decent cast iron skillet if you don’t already have one.

 Now, I’m not one of those cast iron fanboys that thinks they’re the only tool you need; they’re not— when it comes to eggs, pancakes, fish, or anything delicate, give me a good nonstick pan every time.